icpc/ccs-specs/Contest_API.md

 GET on a collection will return the collection, and every other method will contain the current (updated) state of the object.

-If a POST, PUT, PATCH would cause any of the following issues it must fail, in addition to any endpoint or object-specific requirements:
+If a POST, PUT, PATCH would cause any of the following issues it must fail, in addition to any endpoint or type-specific requirements:

 * A PATCH on an `id` that doesn't exist.
 Will return a 404 error code.
 * A PUT or PATCH containing an id that does not match the URL.
 Will return a 409 error code.
-* A missing required property.
+* A required property is missing.
 * A property that must not be provided is provided.
 * A property type that is incorrect or otherwise invalid (e.g. non-nullable property set to null).
 * A reference to another object is invalid (to maintain [referential integrity](#referential-integrity)).